-About this Journal
+About This Journal

-Frontiers features research reports from a wide range of sources, including studies conducted through the Public Health Practice–Based Research Networks Program, and studies sponsored through the National Coordinating Center for Public Health Services and Systems Research, the National Network of Public Health Institutes, the Robert Wood Johnson Foundation, the U.S. Department of Health and Human Services, state and local health departments, and others.
+Frontiers in PHSSR features research reports from a wide range of sources, including studies conducted through the Public Health Practice–Based Research Networks Program, and studies sponsored through the National Coordinating Center for Public Health Services and Systems Research, the National Network of Public Health Institutes, the Robert Wood Johnson Foundation, the U.S. Department of Health and Human Services, state and local health departments, and others.

 Many research articles appearing in Frontiers in PHSSR are accompanied by an independently-developed commentary that highlights the implications of the research for public health practice and/or health policy.

 Frontiers in PHSSR will be produced on a bi-monthly basis.
 The journal’s goal is to maintain a rapid-cycle dissemination vehicle that publishes successful peer-reviewed articles within 8-10 weeks of submission.

 To enhance dissemination, the abstracts of Frontiers in PHSSR research articles will be published in the online version of the American Journal of Public Health (AJPH) and will be linked to the article's full text.
 The titles and authors of Frontiers in PHSSR articles will also be prominently featured in both the printed and online versions of AJPH’s Table of Contents under the title “Online Frontiers in PHSSR Abstracts.”
 With AJPH’s total of over 50,000 readers, peer-reviewed articles published through Frontiers in PHSSR will now be disseminated much more broadly, bringing increased visibility to the important work that we conduct in PHSSR.
 Selected articles in Frontiers in PHSSR will be enhanced with audio and/or video links including Research-to-Action (RE•ACT) Podcasts produced by the Public Health Practice–Based Research Networks Program.